Venetian ceruse: Side effects

 Many users of Venetian ceruse were aware of its potential to cause adverse health side effects, however they continued to use the product regardless.
 It was not until the end of the 18th century that scientific studies officially concluded the severity of health problems caused by the presence of lead in cosmetic products.
 In 2010, the World Health Organization (WHO) declared lead as one of the ten major chemicals of concern in cosmetics.
 Some sources state that small amounts of lead carbonate exposed to humans can elevate blood levels to high levels of toxicity.
-The WHO stated that side effects of lead are most prominent following either chronic exposure or short-term exposure to high doses.
+WHO stated that side effects of lead are most prominent following either chronic exposure or short-term exposure to high doses.
 Long-term use of Venetian ceruse was detrimental to the human body as high amounts of lead were constantly absorbed by the skin.
-Use of this cosmetic involved the direct application of harmful lead carbonate compounds onto the face, causing regular users to experience lead poisoning.
+Use of this cosmetic involved the direct application of harmful lead carbonate compounds onto the face, causing users to experience lead poisoning.